shoelace-style/shoelace/README.md

 **You don't need to do any of this to use Shoelace!** This page is for people who want to contribute to the project, tinker with the source, or create a custom build of Shoelace.

-If that's not what you're trying to do, you might be looking for the [documentation website](https://shoelace.style) instead.
+If that's not what you're trying to do, the [documentation website](https://shoelace.style) is where you want to be.

 ### What are you using to build Shoelace?